Enrollment is filling quickly. Email director of advancement to inquire about a tour.

 For the Primary School, parents may enroll a student for the 2-day program (Monday & Wednesday) or the 1-day program (choose Monday or Wednesday).

-Montessori classrooms are largely child-driven, giving children access to a number of very hands-on learning experiences.
+Our preschool classrooms give children access to a number of very hands-on learning experiences.
 The following subjects represent the myriad of topics your child will be introduced to; some will naturally engage your particular child more than others, which is exactly what we want.
 This approach encourages a delight in learning and sense of ownership right from the very start.

 Bible